 How to Make Bowtie Pasta and Cocktail Meatball Skewers

-To make the skewers, first heat frozen meatballs according to package directions.
-Then, while the meatballs are heating, combine the ketchup and grape jelly in a saucepan over medium-low heat.
-Stir well and allow to come to a boil for 1 minute.
+• Stir well and allow to come to a boil for 1 minute.
 Reduce heat to a simmer and stir in the heated meatballs.
 Let meatballs simmer in the sauce for about 5 minutes to coat them well.

-Cook pasta to al dente, drain, rinse with cold water and let dry.
+• Cook pasta to al dente, drain, rinse with cold water and let dry.
 Then toss with olive oil.

 Bowtie Pasta and Meatball Skewers by The BakerMama

-To serve, place one bowtie pasta, one leaf of basil and one meatball onto each toothpick or skewer.
-Place upright on a serving tray.
-Tada!
-Aren’t they so handsome?
+• Place one bowtie pasta, one leaf of basil and one meatball onto each toothpick or skewer.

 Bowtie Pasta and Meatball Skewers by The BakerMama

-Want More Amazing Apps?
+Want More Amazing Appetizers?

 I hope you get your fancy on with these Bowtie Pasta and Cocktail Meatball Skewers!
 If you make it and post a pic to social, be sure to tag me on Instagram @thebakermama so I can see!
 I just love seeing how inspired and creative y’all get with the ideas I share.